 The diagram (right) explains more about herb-drug interactions.

-Okay – We’ve now established Botanical Oncology is Complex, but; did you know, in our experience, most patients get it wrong?
+Okay – We’ve now established Botanical Oncology is Complex, and in our experience, most patients get it wrong?

-In reality very few patients (doctors or naturopaths) know much about food-drug or food-treatment or herb-drug interactions (the field of Pharmacodynamics, Pharmacokinetics, Pharmacognosy)
+In reality very few patients (doctors or naturopaths) understand food-drug or food-treatment or herb-drug interactions (the field of Pharmacodynamics, Pharmacokinetics, Pharmacognosy above)

 For example, some dietary practices can have negative effects on the efficacy of chemotherapy or radiation therapy.